 * * *

-Each week during the growing season you will find me at various Farmer’s Markets on the Central Coast.
-Click the "Farmer's Markets" tab for days, locations and maps; updated every Sunday.
-I'm also available for custom growing.
-Email for more information!
+Each week during the growing season you will find me at the Templeton Farmers' Market.
+Click the "Farmers' Markets" tab for days, locations and maps; updated weekly.
+I'm also available for custom growing, Email for more information.

 I am a strong advocate of using organic methods, believing they are the best for our health and the health of the planet.
 I do NOT use any GMO (Genetically Modified Organism) seed.
 I carefully select only certified organic seed from small, independent seed companies.
-Certified organic seed cannot contain genetically-engineered traits and it must be grown and processed in an NOP (National Organic Program) compliant farm operation.
-Unfortunately, a few of the hybrid varieties are not available in organically grown seed.
-I purchase those seeds from the same small, independent seed companies who have signed the "Safe Seed Pledge," which states that the company does not knowingly buy or sell genetically-engineered seeds or plants.
+Certified organic seed cannot contain genetically-engineered traits and must be grown and processed in an NOP (National Organic Program) compliant farm operation.
+Unfortunately, a few of the hybrid varieties are not available in organically-grown seed.
+I purchase that seed from the same, small, independent seed companies who have signed the "Safe Seed Pledge," which states that the company does not knowingly buy or sell genetically-engineered seeds or plants.

-Remember that good nutrition starts with the soil.
-Prepare your garden beds or containers well ahead of planting time, so the soil microorganisms have time to break down the amendments that you apply to make them available to the plants when they are planted.
-Then feed your plants monthly to keep them producing all season.
+Most importantly, remember that good nutrition starts with the soil.
+Prepare your garden beds or containers well ahead of planting time so the soil microorganisms have time to break down your amendments to make them available to the plants when you put them in the ground.
+Then continue feeding monthly to keep your plants producing all season.
 Healthy soil = healthy plants = healthy you!

-The SLO Tribune recently printed an article on what I do here at Grown from the Heart.
-Take a look and see how I can make it easy for you to provide delicious and nutritious meals created from your own amazing homegrown veggies and herbs.
+The SLO Tribune has written an informative article on what I do here at Grown from the Heart.
+Take a look and see how I can make it easy for you to provide delicious and nutritious meals created from your own amazing, homegrown veggies and herbs.

-A big thanks to my loyal customers for supporting my small local business!
+A big thanks to all my loyal customers for supporting my small local business!
 Your requests and input are always welcome.
-I look forward to seeing you and supplying you with superior starts this year!
+I look forward to seeing you at the Market and supplying you with superior starts...

 We have been purchasing “starter” plants from Serena for the Artisan garden since its inception in 2011, and will be planting upwards of 1,000 plants this year.
 All of them were started from seed by Serena.
 Everything we grow and harvest from those plants goes straight to our restaurant, so it is common for our guests to enjoy something on their plate that we picked just hours before.
 The variety that Serena produces is fabulous, especially her tomatoes and peppers.
 She also supplies us with many varieties of lettuce, chard, kale, cucumbers, zucchini, summer and winter squash, bunching onions, basil and more.
 The amount of time and care she puts into each and every plant is like nothing we’ve ever seen.
 We send everyone we know to her!
 Artisan is proud and honored to have Grown from the Heart be such an integral part of our focus on providing local, organic and sustainable food.
 We’ve also gained a wonderful and forever friend!